Golf Tutorials

 Technology Deep Dive: What to Look For Under the Hood

-1. Cavity a Very popular Back Design
+1. Cavity Back Design

 • Increased Forgiveness: By pushing weight to the perimeter, the "sweet spot" becomes much larger.
 This means your off-center hits (the ones slightly towards the heel or toe) will fly straighter and lose less distance compared to a blade.